DizzyMelo/FlipgridMobile/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+### Plugins Used

+* MobX: Resposible for the App State Management
+* Page Transition: Responsible adding animation during the app navigation
+* Line Icons: Set of icons
+* Validators: Used to validate url and email
+* url_launcher: Adds a functinoal link to the website

+Plugins can be found [here](https://pub.dev/)